-Conduct and report audits that provide clear and relevant information to the House of Assembly to improve its ability to hold the government accountable for its performance and stewardship over public funds.
+Conduct and report audits that provide clear and relevant information to the House of Assembly as it holds the government accountable for its performance and stewardship over public funds.

 Consider the Public Interest

 Focus our audit efforts on areas of higher risk that impact on the lives of Nova Scotians.